About Doctors’ Health in Queensland (DHQ), formerly DHAS(Q)

 Dr Anne Ulcoq

-Dr Anne Ulcoq is the President of the Doctors’ Health Advisory Service Queensland, past president of the Queensland Medical Women’s Society and a practising General Practitioner.
-She has a wealth of experience in caring for doctors and has been taking calls on the Doctors Health Advisory Service Queensland helpline for many years.
-She is also involved in training new doctors who join the organisation.
-She works part time at Hummingbird House Queensland, providing care at the end of life for children with serious conditions.
+Dr Anne Ulcoq is the Vice President of the Doctors’ Health Advisory Service Queensland, past president of the Queensland Medical Women’s Society and a retired General Practitioner.
+She has a wealth of experience in caring for doctors and assisted with taking calls on the Doctors Health Advisory Service Queensland helpline for many years.
+She was also involved in training new doctors who join the organisation.
+She worked part time at Hummingbird House Queensland, providing care at the end of life for children with serious conditions.
 She is a beloved mother and grandmother and in her spare time, she is also a talented sourdough baker!